bmklei8p/formula-1-pitstop/journal.md

 ISSUE:
 google maps api is being requested from a client component: this is causing the api key to be exposed on the networking tab.
 Need to move this to the server side to prevent this from happening.

+- 8/16 - submitted application for twilio account for sms messages